mherchel/herchel.com/src/blog/notes-on-css-grid/index.md

 Now let's get to the meat and potatoes of this post... the syntax.

 ## Grid Container Syntax

+First, we'll start with the syntax of the grid container.

 ### Initialize CSS Grid